 Rotaflex UFO Pendant Lamp

-Materials: White and translucent Rotaflex (some early plastic).
+Materials: White and translucent Rotaflex (cellulose acetate).
 The upper half is white.
-Aluminium, some plastic parts.
+Made of a long tube of plastic glued together.
+Aluminium and some plastic parts.
 White painted Bakelite socket.

 Cord Length: 60 cm / 23.62’’

 Height: 13 cm / 5.11”

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Period: 1950s, 1960s – Mid-Century Modern.